The Basics of Linears or Wood Slat Ceilings

 We stay on a 12” module mainly for two different reasons: pricing and installation.
 Those are standard dimensions to work with.
 You do have the ability to get a wider module, but it will affect your pricing.
 When it comes to solid wood it can be all the way up to 12’.
 When you’re working with veneer, industry standard is 8’ or 10’ sheets, so we try to stay within those constraints.

-Within the linear series you have three different species options.
-You’ve got softwoods (like a western Hemlock), you’ve got hardwood (like white oak) or you could use a hardwood veneer on a particle board substrate.
+Within the linear series for wood slat ceilings, you have three different species options.
+You’ve got softwoods (like a western Hemlock), you’ve got hardwood (like white oak) or you could use a hardwood veneer on a particleboard substrate.
 Specifying solid wood has a few different attributes you might want in your ceiling.

 Starting with the inside of the building, your advantage for using solid wood is you have plenty of species options and then you also have the ability to get a lot of different varying lengths.